Part of the Revenue Operations series

 How many accounts should a mid-market ABR program target?

-50-100 total, tiered into three groups.
+Fifty to one hundred total, tiered into three groups, is a common band for mid-market.
 Tier 1 (10-15 accounts) gets 1:1 treatment.
 Tier 2 (30-40 accounts) gets 1:few campaigns.
 Tier 3 (remaining) gets 1:many programmatic engagement.
-I've tested larger lists at 500+ accounts, and pipeline conversion drops below the broad demand gen baseline because resources spread too thin.
+Lists in the hundreds and hundreds usually spread resources too thin unless ACV and team size justify the breadth.

 How long before ABR produces measurable pipeline?

-Expect 60-90 days for Tier 1 accounts to generate first meetings, and one full quarter for pipeline that shows in the forecast.
-Full ROI comparison against prior demand gen takes two quarters because you need enough closed deals to calculate conversion rates accurately.
+Expect roughly two to three months for Tier 1 accounts to generate first meaningful meetings, and about one quarter for pipeline that shows in the forecast.
+Full comparison against prior demand gen often needs two quarters because you need enough closed deals to stabilize conversion rates.

 What's the minimum budget to run ABR at a mid-market company?